andig/smartfritz/README.md

 - Set the guest wlan (`setGuestWlan`)
 - Get the guest wlan settings (`getGuestWlan`)

-All functions have been tested on FritzOS 6.20/6.36 / FritzBox 7390.
+All functions have been tested on FritzOS 6.20/6.36/6.51 using the FritzBox 7390.
 The WLAN functions may be less stable.

 ### Deprecated functions